Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 ### Development Process Description

 As stated in the Assignment we needed to know more about the development process of the Project.
-Given that, we created a new Forum Thread were we asked the developers for informaton regarding this matter.
+Given that, we created a new Forum Thread where we asked the developers for informaton regarding this matter.
 In a matter of a day they successfully answered.

 Link to the Thread Page with the response: https://forum.cozy.io/t/development-process/3539